Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 The fellow is expected to prepare for and present at many of the above conferences.
 Cases with questions should be discussed with the appropriate faculty member prior to the conference.
 Fellows are encouraged to attend other departmental and interdepartmental conferences and educational endeavors to maintain competence in general pathology.

-Cedars-Sinai Medical Center has an anatomic and clinical pathology residency program with 20 residents.
+Cedars-Sinai has an anatomic and clinical pathology residency program with 20 residents.
 The fellow is expected to take an active role in resident education, honing teaching skills during the year.
 The fellow teaching activities include:

 - Supervision of and assisting residents during their molecular pathology and cytogenetics rotations.